eceltov/V3Project/README.md

 ## Results

-The results will be presented as cumulative graphs with the **rank threshold** as the x-axis and the **percentage of annotations that met this threshold** as the y-axis.
+The results will be presented as cumulative graphs with the rank threshold as the x-axis and the percentage of annotations that met this threshold as the y-axis.
 If *n* is the number of frames extracted from the MVK dataset, then the x-axis ranges from 0 to *n*.
 All graphs will clarify what source data was used for their construction, namely:

-- Whether the graph was made with **skippable** or **non-skippable annotations** (no graph contains both kinds due to different biases).
+- Whether the graph was made with skippable or non-skippable annotations (no graph contains both kinds due to different biases).
-- What **CLIP text-to-image model** was used (either the model used by PraK in VBS 2024 or 2025).
+- What CLIP text-to-image model was used (either the model used by PraK in VBS 2024 or 2025).
-- Whether **short or long annotation descriptions** were used as queries.
+- Whether short or long annotation descriptions were used as queries.
-- Whether the annotation bounding boxes were **artificially perturbed** (this technique will be detailed later).
+- Whether the annotation bounding boxes were artificially perturbed (this technique will be detailed later).

 The graphs below compare the different models and description lengths; the second graph has its x-axis limited to a rank of 100.
-Although both graphs contain the same data, the first graph shows that, most of the time, the **2025 model dominates the 2024 model**, whereas the cropped graph shows that **long descriptions dominate short ones** at the beginning of the cumulative function.
+Although both graphs contain the same data, the first graph shows that, most of the time, the 2025 model dominates the 2024 model, whereas the cropped graph shows that long descriptions dominate short ones at the beginning of the cumulative function.

 ![Model and Length Comparison](./figures/model_comparison.png)

 A hypothesis was made that this is due to query quality.
 If the target frame (object) can be uniquely described with a textual query, it will rank at the top even when using weaker models.
 Otherwise, the frame will rank somewhere among all other frames for which the query holds, in which case the stronger models prune false positives more effectively.
 This claim is supported by the following graphs made from non-skippable annotations.
-Notice the difference in the uncropped graph: the long queries using the **2024 model dominate the short queries of the 2025 model** much longer than in the case of skippable frames.
+Notice the difference in the uncropped graph: the long queries using the 2024 model dominate the short queries of the 2025 model much longer than in the case of skippable frames.
 Because non-skippable annotations contain harder-to-describe objects, short descriptions like *two rocks* and *coral* are much more common.
 In these cases, the stronger model struggles to filter out false positives, whereas long queries contain more discernible information that leads to better ranks.

 ![Model and Length Comparison](./figures/model_comparison_non_skippable.png)